PhpGt/StyleGuide/general/standards.md

 All good code editors can be configured to use different file encodings.

-## Always use UTC timezone to work with date and time.
+## Always use UTC timezone to store date and time.

 // TODO.